DataManagementLab/wikidbs-public/README.md

 Adapt the settings in 'conf/databases.yaml' to your needs.

 We provide a script to run the full pipeline to create database per database, and we provide performance optimized scripts for the stages of crawling, renaming and postprocessing individually.
+On average around 5MB of disk space are necessary for each created database.

+Our scripts are scalable and the number of workers for creating databases in parallel can be specified in our configuration file.
+On an Intel(R) Xeon(R) Gold 5120 CPU @ 2.20GHz we observe the following resource consumption:
+1 CPU core per worker and ~25GiB RAM per worker.
+Each worker creates approximately 20 databases per hour on our system.

 To run the full pipeline: